 Each side contains two tool window groups, the primary and the secondary one, and only one tool window from each group can be active at a time.

 There are two main scenarios for the use of tool windows in a plugin.
 Using declarative setup, a tool window button is always visible, and the user can activate it and interact with the plugin functionality at any time.
-Alternatively, using programmatic setup, the tool window is created to show the results of a specific operation, and can be closed by the user after the operation is completed.
+Alternatively, using programmatic setup, the tool window is created to show the results of a specific operation, and can then be closed after the operation is completed.

 The tool window is registered in plugin.xml using the

 com.intellij.toolWindow extension point.
 The extension point attributes specify all the data which is necessary to display the tool window button:

 idattribute (required) of the tool window which corresponds to the text displayed on the tool window button.
 To provide a localized text, specify matching

 _) in the resource bundle (code insight supported in 2020.3 and later).

 anchor, meaning the side of the screen on which the tool window is displayed ("left" (default), "right" or "bottom")